co-cddo/data-marketplace-api/README.md

 ### API
 Start the API and Fuseki database with `just run`.

+You should then be able to run `curl http://localhost:8000/catalogue` to list the data assets in the triplestore.

 The OpenAPI/Swagger documentation will be served at: http://localhost:8000/docs.

+### Triplestore
 Fuseki will be initialised with the data in `fuseki/data` pre-loaded in the database.

 The Fuseki web UI will be served at http://localhost:3030, the username is `admin` and the password is printed in the Docker compose logs.